dmauser/azure-p2s-er-issue-repro/README.md

    `az network vnet-gateway update -g $rg -n $gwname --asn 65050`

 2) Check the status of psping connectivity over P2S and you may see connectivity failing.
-Ping (icmp) may fail and starts to work back fine.
+Ping (icmp) may start fail during the ASN configuration but it may start to work back fine.
 However you should see psping failing.

 ![Connectivity failing](./media/issue.png)